lorenzozapparoli/SwissDN-DERs/README.md

 - `08_Data_loader.py`: This script provides a data loader for the project.
 It loads the data from the subfolders and prepares it for analysis.
 - `validity_data_consistency.py`: This script checks the validity and consistency of the data, performing the sanity checks presented in the paper.
 ### ☑️ Data_checker.py
-- This script checks the all the data for consistency and correctness beyond the basic checks performed in the Jupyter notebook `validity_data_consistency.ipynb`, and presented in the paper.
+- This script checks the all the data for consistency and correctness beyond the basic checks performed in the script `validity_data_consistency.py`, and presented in the paper.
 It also reads all the DER data form the single folders, harmonizes the format, and generates the directory `SwissDN_DERs`.
 ### ⚙️ environment.yml
 - This file contains the environment configuration for the project, including required packages and dependencies.